GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 !!!
 Note:
     In the Gluu Server, `inums` are long strings consisting of alphanumeric characters and typically start with @!, include these two characters as well.
 Note that the URL was surrounded with single quotes: bang characters might be misleading to your command line interpreter.

 As a response, you will get a JSON document with all of the attributes in the user schema and their corresponding values.
-For Joe, almost all of them will have a *null* or an empty array as value, as in the following:
+Note that only non-null attributes are present in the output:

 ```
 {
   "id": ...,
-  "externalId": null,
   "meta": {...},
   "schemas": [...],
   "userName": "ajsmith",